Asashou/notes/02_Python_basics_2/02_Python_basics_2.md

 - review
     - running python scripts from command line
     - `==` vs `=`
+    - `elif` clause in if blocks, in addition to `else` clause
     - while loops
-    - `elif` clause in for loops, in addition to `else` clause
-    - write a script with a loop, either a for loop or a while loop, that prints "hello" 3 times, then prints "hello?"
+    - write a script with a loop, either a `for` loop or a `while` loop, that prints "hello" 3 times, then prints "hello?"
 3 times, then prints "goodbye!" once
 - plain text editors
     - key features:
         - plain text format: `.txt`, `.py`, etc.